 - Use name tags.

-- Provide beverages and snacks, if possible.
-(Consider rotating this responsibility, amongst the Service Unit Team Members or troops)
+- Provide beverages and snacks, if possible (consider rotating this responsibility amongst the service unit team members or troops).

-- Provide child care on location, if possible.
-(Consider inviting CSA troops to help)
+- Provide child care on location, if possible (consider inviting CSA troops to help).

 Engage Your Audience

-- Offer more than an “information dump”, make the meeting interactive.
+- Offer more than an “information dump”.

 Make the Time Productive